|POS||Race & Track||Date||Points|

 Carlos Sainz Net Worth

-Having first signed for McLaren ahead of 2019 season, Sainz is reportedly earning an estimated annual salary of £3million with his current deal set to expire at the end of 2020.
+Having first signed for McLaren ahead of 2019 season, Sainz was reportedly earning an estimated annual salary of £3million at McLaren, but that pay packet has jumped up to around £5.86m with Ferrari.

 Sainz's main sponsor is Spanish beer company Estrella Galicia who have had an association in place throughout Sainz's Formula 1 career.